French income tax return – tax return portal opens for 2022 declarations

 French social charges

-Social charges are paid on top of income tax, and for 2022 income generally ranges from 9.1% to 17.2% depending on the type of income.
+Social charges are paid on top of income tax, and for 2023 income generally ranges from 9.1% to 17.2% depending on the type of income and whether you have Form S1.

-They are usually calculated based on the income declared in your income tax return and the authorities will send notification of the amount payable in the autumn, along with your income tax assessment.
+They are usually calculated based on the income declared in your income tax return, and the authorities will send a notification of the amount payable in the autumn, along with your income tax assessment.

 Property wealth tax return in France